risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.10/transform/subscription.md

 #### Order of the fetched data

-- For rows with different `rw_timestamp`, values are returned in the order the events occurred.
+- For data with different `rw_timestamp`, values are returned in the order the events occurred.

-- For rows with the same `rw_timestamp`, the order matches the event sequence if the primary keys are the same; If primary keys differ, the order may not reflect the exact event sequence.
+- For data with the same `rw_timestamp`, the order matches the event sequence if the data belongs to the same primary key in the subscribed materialized view or table.

+- For data with the same `rw_timestamp` but different primary keys, the order may not reflect the exact event sequence.

 ### Examples